By Atom | Jun 29, 2023, 8:06 AM

-If your child’s academic ability places them within the top 25% of their year group, you may be considering a grammar school education.
-Keep reading to find out more about the best grammar schools in London and learn how to get a place.
+If your child is currently working in the top 25% of their year group, you might be considering a grammar school.
+Find out more about the best grammar schools in London and learn how to get a place.

 The Henrietta Barnett School, founded by Dame Henrietta Barnett in 1911, is the top state school in the country.
 In 2014, the school was listed as having the highest rate of successful applications for Oxbridge of all state schools in the UK.